XxRagulxX/Burpsuite_pro/README.md

 How to use ?

+Credits - Sngwn , surferxyz .
+Thanks for

 Step - 1 : Download the file from [here](https://github.com/XxRagulxX/Burpsuite_pro/releases/tag/Build)

 Step - 2 : Use 7-zip to Unzip the file.
 If you don't have [7-zip offical download](https://www.7-zip.org/download.html)